August Agbola O'Browne: Life in the UK

 O'Browne emigrated to Great Britain in 1958.
 "Of Browne's existence in the UK, Tatiana informed [...] her father continued to work as a percussionist in London, often at a studio in the Soho district, the home of London's jazz and swing music scene.
 The family resided in Camden Town, northwest London."

 "Londoner Ela Grabinska-Raubusch, an affiliate of the Sikorski Institute, recalls her late mother, Wanda Grabińska (née Radzikowska), a Warsaw insurgent, speaking about Browne.
 "My mother said that he was very famous in Warsaw before the war, since he was probably the only black person in the capital," she said.

 "As for his insurgent career, I only know what I've read online.
-Except, coincidentally, he was in Śródmieście Południe, and so was my mother.
+Except, coincidentally, he was in Śródmieście Południowe, and so was my mother.
 She was in the Ruczaj battalion.
 Mum came to London in 1957.
 I understand that Mr Browne came in 1958.